This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 Because this lesson provides an excellent opportunity to understand important elements of the Nature of Science , be sure to read our General Background Information, with our Rationale and our Approach, and tips for Presenting the lessons for maximum effect and Dispelling some of the popular myths about science.

 This lesson can be done in a single 45' period, and is most appropriate in your introductory unit on the nature of science.
-It is similar to the "Checks" lab, the "Great Fossil Hunt" lesson, and others which involve the gradual influx of new data to be considered in the solution of a problem.
+It is similar to the "Checks" lab, the "Great Fossil Hunt" lesson, and others which involve the gradual influx of new data (new observations) to be considered in the solution of a problem.
+This is an important lesson to do as an historical scientific study, to compare with doing an experimental investigation.
 It can be used instead of or in addition to either of those lessons.
+It helps students to realize that there is no ONE "Scientific Method" for science.

 The activity uses a simulation of a crime scene to help illustrate several principles of the nature of science.
 The participants are divided into groups of no less than three or more than five.
 Each team is then presented with an envelope containing: a) an introductory sheet b) a diagram of the crime scene, and c) 14 clues.